After importing ELISpot instrument data

 Explore Uploaded Data

 - Return to the ELISpot Tutorial folder if you navigated away.

 - Click the name of the assay, Tutorial ELISpot Design.

 - You will see a list of runs for the assay design.
 (There is only one run in the list at this point.)

 - Click Run Details to see the run you just uploaded.

 - You will see two grids: the data, and a well plate summary.

 - Note the columns in the first grid include calculated mean and median values for each antigen for each sample well group.

-- By default, this view is filtered to show only data from the selected run, but you can clear that filter to see additional data by clicking the in the filter box.
+- This view is filtered to show only data from the selected run.
+If you had multiple runs, you could clear that filter to see additional data by clicking the in the filter box above the data section.